peterjc/peterjc.github.io/wiki/SeqIO.md

     print record
 ```

-Now, let's pass the SeqRecord iterator directly to the **write**
+Notice that this file contains six records.
+Now, let's pass the
+SeqRecord iterator to the **write** function, to turn this GenBank file
-function:
+into a Fasta file:

 ``` Python
 from Bio import SeqIO